gilburns/Installomator-wiki/Label-Variables-Reference.md

   When not given, the `appName` is set to `$name.app`.
   This is also the name of the app that will get reopned, if we closed any `blockingProcesses` (see further down)

+- `appCustomVersion `: (optional)
+  This function can be added to your label, if a specific custom mechanism has to be used for getting the installed version.
+  (Instead of checking the .app version on disk, or checking a pkg receipt) Commonly used to check the output of a binary command, like `/usr/bin/MyApp --version`.
+Example: See labels `zulujdk11`, `zulujdk13`, `zulujdk15`.

 - `targetDir`: (optional)
   dmg or zip:
     Applications will be copied to this directory.